-- client files;
+- client files

-- contracts and invoices;
+- contracts and invoices

-- registers;
+- registers

-- · legal advice;
+- legal advice

-- · financial accounts;
+- financial accounts

-- employee information;
+- employee information

-- member information;
+- member information

-4. Application
+Application

-The policy applies equally to full time and part time employees on a substantive or fixed term contract and to associated persons who work for Fourteen Chambers.
+The policy applies equally to full time and part time employees on a substantive or fixed term contract and to associated persons who work for Chambers.

-5. Minimum Retention Period
+Minimum Retention Period

 Unless a record has been marked for 'permanent preservation' it will only be retained for a limited period of time.
-The retention period of six years applies to all records within the client (licensed work) details category and seven years for all records within the client (public work) details category.
-Records of members and staff of Fourteen Chambers will be retained throughout employment/tenancy and up to two years after either end.
+The minimum retention period of six years applies to all records within the client (licensed work) details category and seven years for all records within the client (public work) details category.
+Records of members and staff of Chambers will be retained throughout employment/tenancy and for a minimum of six years after either end.